Overview

 Majority Shareholder and Operator

-CMI is a Guatemalan multinational business group with interests in food, energy, real estate, and finance.
-It is owned by the Bosch Gutiérrez and Gutiérrez Mayorga families, and chaired by Juan Luis Bosch Gutiérrez.
+CMI is a Guatemalan multinational group with operations in food production, energy, real estate, and finance.
+Owned by the Bosch Gutiérrez and Gutiérrez Mayorga families, it is chaired by Juan Luis Bosch Gutiérrez, one of Guatemala’s most influential business leaders.

 Grupo Avícola Villalobos